 The Top Ten Social Networks right now are:

 It should be noted that these stats are all Millions of Monthly Active Users (MAU) except Tumblr*, which only measures Monthly Unique Visitors.
-Also, all of these stats were published in January 2021, except Quora** who have not released new stats and so remain reporting 300 million Monthly Average Users.
+Also, all of these stats were published in January 2021, except Quora** which has not released new stats and so remains reporting 300 million Monthly Average Users.

 To be number 1 you need around 35% of all people visiting your social network each month.